seanbaxter/circle/new-circle/README.md

 };
 ```

 The `relocate` token on the function parameter is not part of the type.
 It's a directive (like a [`[forward]`](#forward) directive) that indicates a special function.
 The parameter is internally passed by reference.
+It's written as a by-value parameter, because the parameter is now "owned" by the relocation constructor.
+The parameter's destructor is called at the end of constructor, unless the paremeter is first _dissolved_.
 The body of the user-defined relocation constructor is the last time that the parameter object is used.

 Implicitly-generated relocation constructors take one of four forms:
 1. For trivially relocatable types, the rhs is memcpy'd into the lhs.